GhoshSoham/MCGoFSBM/README.md

 stochastic block models discussed in (Karwa et al.) with known block assignment rather than the case when block assignment is not known for the nodes.
 But later I thought it will be better to focus on a particular model i.e, ERSBM now.
-I am planning to upgrade the package for other block models discussed in the paper in near future.
+I have planned to upgrade the package for other block models discussed in the paper in near future.

 ## References